Loading...

 Backtesting is a financial analysis process used to evaluate the effectiveness of a trading strategy or model by applying it to historical market data.
 This method helps traders and analysts assess how a strategy would have performed in the past, providing insights into its potential future performance.

-Banking as a Service (BaaS) is a financial technology model that enables non-bank businesses to offer banking services to their customers by integrating with traditional banks through APIs.
+Banking as a Service (BaaS) is a financial technology model that enables third-party companies, such as fintech firms or non-banking businesses, to offer banking services by integrating with traditional banks' infrastructure via APIs.

 Bar Council